Church Partnerships

 Phoenix Bible Church

 There is an active, vibrant team serving from Phoenix Bible Church.
-Interested in becoming a part of the Bethany Bible Church mentoring team or serving as a volunteer?
+Interested in becoming a part of the Phoenix Bible Church mentoring team or serving as a volunteer?
 Contact the front office or Steve & Connie.

 The Bridge Church